-If you are beginning to see an uptick in customers requesting spray foam insulation, you might be looking for some tips in applying spray foam insulation in cold temperatures and preserving the product in its optimal and effective state.
+If you are beginning to see an uptick in customers requesting spray foam insulation, you might be looking for some tips in applying spray foam in cold weather and preserving the product in its optimal and effective state.
 Failure to take the necessary measures could end up proving costly in terms of product loss and lost time while you scramble to find an alternative solution.

-Can You Spray Foam In Cold Weather?
+Can You Apply Spray Foam in Cold Weather?

 When ambient temperatures, material temperatures, or substrate temperatures are too low, spray foam does not rise or bond to the substrate enough to produce the desired result.
 Warming material to the specified manufacturer SDS temperatures is vital to proper application.
-Likewise, If the foam itself is not stored at proper temperatures before application, it will experience lower viscosity and will not yield a product that can effectively serve its intended purpose either.
+Likewise, if the foam itself is not stored at proper temperatures before application, it will experience lower viscosity and will not yield a product that can effectively serve its intended purpose either.

-The ideal spray foam to use in cold weather is closed cell foam.
-While open-cell foam is a great choice because its expansive nature can fill many nooks and crannies that are hard to reach, thereby effectively heat proofing and even soundproofing walls, it is less friendly to the rigors of cold temperatures.
+foam is a great choice because its expansive nature can fill many nooks and crannies that are hard to reach – thereby effectively heat proofing and even soundproofing walls – it is less friendly to the rigors of cold temperatures.
 That means that it would take a lot more work and effort to keep open-cell foams at the ideal temperature for usage, where areas the closed-cell foam can be more readily formulated into cold weather bonds, and stand up to lower temps.

-What Is The Best Way To Heat My Spray Foam?
+What Is the Best Way to Heat My Spray Foam?

 Generally, drum temperatures need to keep material between 70 and 80 degrees Fahrenheit, on average, to keep the product stable and ready for optimal use.
 The SDS for the material manufacturer can provide more exact guidance for the required temperatures.